davidd-55/sNNake/index.md

 #### Project Details:

 As described in the Software Details section, the *AI for Snake Game* project we are building on includes a fully-funtional GNN capable of training an agent to play the snake game.
 Our details below reflect the implementation of this network, but we fully intend to implement and compare multiple networks' performance over the course of this project.
-We also plan to make changes to the information and incentives that the agent is presented with
+We also plan to make changes to the information and incentives that the agent is presented with.

 - Type of NN(s) in Use: